ewebber/whatspeakersneed/index.md

 # What speakers need

 Collected from experienced speakers to help conference organisers make things better and speakers more comfortable.
-Please feel free to submit edits.
+This is an early draft, please feel free to submit edits or additions.

 ## Before applying